Coniston copper mines: History

 In 1830, the "Manager's house" was built.
 The building was used by the clerk and the manager when he visited.
 The rooms inside housed storage, a bedroom, a kitchen and an office/boardroom.
 From 1849 to 1857 the mines employed Alexander Craig Gibson as their surgeon.
 Gibson was noted for his books on local folklore.

 In 1859 the Coniston Railway was opened, which was put between Broughton and Coniston to transport the copper ore.
 The line was extended in 1860 to the Copper Mine Railway Station.

 The 1870s saw the most successful period under the leadership of John Taylor and his manager John Barratt.
 The mines were part of Taylor's extensive portfolio of companies, and while running them, he revolutionized the way water powered ore crushers.
 Large black shafts were developed in the mines and a system was created to divert water around the workings.

 Copper mining, which had fostered the growth of Coniston, stopped in 1914.

 Youth hostel

 In 1928 the mine manager's building was first used as a hostel.
-In 1931 the hostel became part of the Youth Hostel Association's network of hostels.
+In 1931 it became part of the Youth Hostel Association's network of hostels.
 It was their first hostel in the Lake District.

-The hostel is in "Coppermine Valley" above the town on Coniston.
+The hostel is in Coppermines Valley above the town of Coniston.
 In 2016 the National Lottery gave a large grant to develop the history of the copper mines in Coniston.